Used Lull Telehandler For Sale

 You won’t be buying any new Lull lifts from JLG, but there are still plenty of used Lull telehandlers for sale on the market.
 National Lift Equipment is the best place to find Lull shooting boom forklifts that are well-cared for and properly maintained.

-A telehandler, also called a lull or a zoom boom, is a machine often used in the agriculture industry.
-It is somewhat like a forklift but has a boom, making it more like a crane than a forklift, with the increased versatility of a single telescopic boom that can extend upward and forward from the vehicle.
+A telescopic handler, also known as a lull or a zoom boom, is a piece of equipment widely used in the construction industry.
+It is similar to a forklift but has a boom, making it more a crane than a forklift, with the expanded versatility of a single telescopic boom that can reach forward and upward from the vehicle.
 The boom can be fitted with different attachments, such as pallet forks or a winch.

-In construction, the most common attachment for a lull is pallet forks and the most widely used application is to move loads from and to locations unattainable for a conventional forklift.
-For example, teleporters have the ability to remove palletized material from within a box truck and to place that product on to rooftops and other high locations.
-The latter use would otherwise require a crane, which is not always practical or time-efficient on a work site.
+In industry, the most common attachment for a teleporter is pallet forks and the most common application is to move material from and to places unreachable for a conventional forklift.
+For example, lulls have the capability to move palletized material from within a trailer and to place that product on to rooftops and other elevated places.
+The latter application would otherwise require a crane, which is not always practical or time-efficient on a job site.

-In the agricultural industry the most widely used attachment for a teleporter is a bucket, again the most common application is to transport from and to unreachable for a ‘conventional machine’ which is typically is a wheeled loader or backhoe loader.
-For instance, teleporters are able to reach directly into a high-sided trailer or hopper.
+In agriculture the most widely used attachment for a telehandler is a bucket, and the most common application is to move loads from and to unobtainable for a ‘conventional machine’ which in this case is a wheeled loader or backhoe loader.
+For example, telehandlers have the ability to extend directly into a high-sided trailer or hopper.
 The latter application would otherwise require a loading ramp, or something similar.